koalalorenzo/blog/content/posts/202208-prevent-macos-sleep-makefiles/index.md

 	other-command $*
 ```

-There is a catch though: `caffeinate` on macOS works differently than the
+There is a catch, though: `caffeinate` on macOS works differently than the
 [package available here](https://manpages.ubuntu.com/manpages/jammy/man1/caffeinate.1.html),
 and that might cause issues as the flags are different. 🤔
 Therefore, instead of checking if `caffeinate` command is available like this: